khayru/credit_risk_classification/README.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

 * Explain the purpose of the analysis.
-  The purpose of this analysis is to create and evaluate the accuracy of  the data model that produces
+  The purpose of this analysis is to predict users will be at high-risk for loans.

 * Explain what financial information the data was on, and what you needed to predict.
-  The data set information is about loan-healthy (low-rick) or non-healthy(high-risk)
+  The dataset landing_csv    loan-healthy (low-rick) or non-healthy(high-risk)

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 *
 * Describe the stages of the machine learning process you went through as part of this analysis.
 *
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method). the method uses LogisticRegression
 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.